 Cavolo Nero is the Italian name, but this cabbage goes under other pseudonyms, such as Tuscan Cabbage, Tuscan Kale, Lacinato Kale, Italian kale, Dinosaur Kale, Flat Back kale, Palm Tree Kale, Black Tuscan palm or just plain old Kale.
 It's utterly exhausting!
 I just go by its Italian name - Cavolo Nero!
 Basically, just go for the cabbage with the long, dark green stems and call it a day.

-For pasta, I use regular dried spaghetti or sometimes dried penne.
+For pasta, I use regular dried spaghetti (a thick coarse variety will attract even more sauce) or sometimes penne.
 And if i'm feeling a bit fancy, I'll fry a slice of proscuitto and crumble it on top for a bit of added flavour and texture.

 This sauce also works well with fresh egg pasta.
 A simple fettucini or papardelle or spaghetti noodle works well, if you want to impress yourself or guests even more.
 Learn how I make fresh egg pasta.